End of Financial Year

 End of Financial Year – Important Dates

-One of the most important things is producing the required reports, which are known as management reports.
+One of the most essential things is producing the required reports, which are known as management reports.
 The easiest way to obtain the reports is by using accounting software.
 We recommend Xero, FreshBooks, or QuickBooks.
-There are also free software packages, including Pandle.
+There are also free software packages, including FreeAgent.
+As the new financial year begins, it is crucial to be aware of the latest tax rates and rules that come into effect.

 The reports include: